GuangyWang/stripeDiff/README.md

     Optional arguments:
         [-l length] defines row and column number of split submatrix [-o outDir] defines the path to output files.
 It must be set if the two input matrices are not under the same directory
+        [-r resolution] defines the bin size.
+If it is not provided, the bin number of identified stripes will be output

+## Contacts
+If you find any bugs or have difficulties in using stripeDiff, please feel free to contact Guangyu Wang (gwang2@houstonmethodist.org).